USDA-SCINet/scinet-site/sn_collections/_workshops/2023-9-27-Geospatial-Workshop-3.md

     ln -s /90daydata/shared/firstname.lastname ~/my_geoworkshop
     ```

-**If you particiapted in Session 2, you do not need to do anything else except for follow along during the tutorial session!** If you did *not* participate in Session 2, you will need to complete the additional steps below.
+**If you participated in Session 2, you do not need to do anything else except for follow along during the tutorial session!** If you did *not* participate in Session 2, you will need to complete the additional steps below.

 1. **Setup kernel for JupyterLab.** In the workshop project space, there is a `workshop_venv` virtual environment for the packages we will be using during the workshop tutorials.
 You will create a kernel called *grwg_workshop* to access from JupyterLab.